 Please note that students may be required to purchase music assigned by their instructor.

-Lesson Locations and Attendance
+Lesson locations and attendance

-Lessons are typically held in Old Union 212 or in the Cook Hall basement on the campus of Illinois State University.
-Your private instructor will tell you where to meet for the first lesson.
+On campus lessons are taught in either Cook Hall or Old Union as reserved and communicated by the teachers.
 In the event of absence, notify the instructor directly.
-One make-up lesson is granted each session for excused absences provided at least 24 hours (or as much notice as possible) is given.
+One make-up lesson is granted each session for excused absences, provided at least 24 hours (or as much notice as possible) is given.
 Sporting practices/events and family vacations are not considered excused absences.
-Be certain to make appropriate arrangements if you plan to be absent due to school break.
-A lesson missed because bad weather prevents student travel may be made-up if time permits.
+Be certain to make appropriate arrangements if you plan to be absent.
+In the case of mild illness by either party or poor weather conditions, in person lessons may be held on zoom.
 If the University closes due to inclement weather, lessons will not be held or made-up.